• Skip to primary navigation

 Four simple black and white icons positioned in each corner of the image around a thin blue circle.
 The images are of a folded newspaper, a microphone on a desktop stand, a black circle surrounding a white square with a black triangular "play" icon inside of it, and a video camera on a stand.

-In the Media, Ontario Works (OW), Social Assistance, Social Assistance Reform
+In the Media, Social Assistance Reform

 Four simple black and white icons positioned in each corner of the image around a thin blue circle.
 The images are of a folded newspaper, a microphone on a desktop stand, a black circle surrounding a white square with a black triangular "play" icon inside of it, and a video camera on a stand.